Have you recently been through a failed IVF cycle?

 While in many cases it’s true that the egg can be fertilized in vitro or with the aid of Intracytoplasmic Sperm Injection (ICSI), many of those fertilized eggs don’t progress to become an embryo.
 And many of those which do become embryos don’t live for longer than a few days.
 Or don’t attach to the uterus.

-Prof. Aitken warns of further health complications in babies conceived with IVF or ICSI, saying that especially male children are prone to health complications such as cancer if the father was of an advanced age, and this risk increases even further if the father was a smoker at the time of conception through IVF.
+Prof. Aitken warns of further health complications in babies conceived with IVF or ICSI.
+According to him, male children are prone to health complications (ex. cancer) if the father was of an advanced age.
+This risk increases even further if the father was a smoker at the time of conception through IVF.

 The problem, according to Prof. Aitken, is that there is a negative payoff;